mretegan/pymca/CONTRIBUTING.rst

 Availability
 ############
-New versions of PyMca5 will be distributed via github releases.
+New versions of PyMca5 will be distributed via GitHub releases.

-Older version (<5.9.5) are available at https://sourceforge.net/projects/pymca/files/pymca/PyMca5.9.4/
+Older versions (<5.9.5) are available at https://sourceforge.net/projects/pymca/files/pymca/PyMca5.9.4/